bezze/project-tunein/README.md

 Requirements:
 - Python 3+
 - bs4 python3 package
-- mpv or other cli player
+- mpv + yt-download or other cli player

 Use:
 ```